-Actinic keratosis is a very common condition caused by long term exposure to the sun.
-Actinic keratosis commonly occurs on the face, lips, ear, back of the hands, arms and scalp.
+AK is a very common condition caused by long-term exposure to the sun.
+AK commonly occurs on the face, lips, ear, back of the hands, arms, and scalp.
 However, AK can develop anywhere on the body where the skin has been exposed to the sun for long periods of time.
 When similar changes affect the lips, it is called actinic cheilitis.
 It is not uncommon for people to have multiple areas of the skin with actinic keratoses.
 Older age, fair skin, and chronic sun exposure are risk factors for developing actinic keratosis.

 When examined without a microscope, AK typically has a scaly red appearance.
 The diagnosis is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The tissue same will then be sent to a pathologist for examination under the microscope.

 AK starts in the cells at the very bottom of the epidermis which are called basal cells.
 When examined under the microscope, the abnormal cells in AK look bigger, darker, and appear more disorganized compared to the more superficial squamous cells.